percona/k8spsmdb-docs/docs/users.md

   password: mypassword
 ```

+The Operator tracks password changes in the Secrtet object, and updates the user password in the database, when needed.

 Note the following limitations of the current declarative user management implementation:

 * The user is not automatically updated after `users.user.roles` are changed,